When to Pinch and When to Foot. The concept of going fast-forward in a lift, or pinching in a header, has been around forever.

 When to Sail Low and Fast

-Going fast-forward or making a bearing gain is a great weapon to have in your tactical arsenal, bearing gain is when make trees on your competition.
+Going fast-forward or making a bearing gain is a great weapon to have in your tactical arsenal.
+Bearing gain is when making trees on your competition.

 To gain bearing you need two things:

-- A boat that is capable of going faster when you put the bow down and a high-performance dinghy can make a better bearing gain than a heavy displacement boat.
+- A boat that is capable of going faster when you put the bow down.
+A dinghy can make a better bearing gain than a heavy displacement boat.

 - You need an understanding of what you’re trying to achieve by sailing high and slow or low and fast.

 In a planing boat, such as a 505 or 470 there’s a fine line between going fast and sailing out of your lane and you need to set up your sail trim to be able to do both.
 The extra load put on your foils by going fast should help you hold your lane.

 To reproduce the settings for a variety of modes and wind conditions, mark your sheets, backstays, and any other adjustments.
 If you spend a lot of time trying to get the sails set up properly, chances are you’ll miss a brief window of opportunity to go fast.

 There are many different situations, but generally, you are looking to go fast-forward when you know you are lifted and leveraged near a corner.

 Examples – When to Pinch and When to Foot